Feeding Straw To Horses

 Another benefit of a horse eating straw is that it can also be part of the bucket feed and at Dengie we use straw as a key ingredient in our Hi-Fi range to provide a lower calorie ration helping to promote weight loss and reduce the risk of issues such as laminitis.
 Although straw has very little buffering capability itself, it is still beneficial for gastric health in the sense that it increases chew time and therefore greater saliva production.
 This is important as saliva contains bicarbonate which helps to buffer acidity in the horse’s digestive tract.

 Straw often gets “bad press” in the context of gastric ulcers as one study by researchers in Denmark, found that a horse eating straw as the sole or predominant forage source was 4.5 times more likely to have gastric ulcers.
 What often gets lost when people read this research is the proportion of straw in the ration.
-There is no evidence that straw included at levels up to 30% of the total diet causes any issues in relation to EGUS.
+In the UK, straw is rarely fed as the sole forage source to horses and recognising that straw can be useful as a low-calorie forage source for good doers, a follow up study has been published investigating the safety of feeding 50% wheat straw.
+The research found no increased risk of ulcers from using 50% straw to replace haylage in the ration.
+3 weeks is long enough for ulcers to develop and from anecdotal use of straw as a part of a ration over the long term, there is not currently any reason to suspect gastric ulcer issues are more likely to occur with the long-term use of straw, especially if it means more forage can be fed in total.
+For more on this click here.

 Do horses eat straw?